zeek/zeek-docs/scripts/base/frameworks/broker/store.zeek.rst

    :Type: :zeek:type:`function` (h: :zeek:type:`opaque` of Broker::Store, k: :zeek:type:`any`, v: :zeek:type:`any`, e: :zeek:type:`interval` :zeek:attr:`&default` = ``0 secs`` :zeek:attr:`&optional`) : :zeek:type:`Broker::QueryResult`

-   Insert a key-value pair in to the store, but only if the key does not already exist.
+   Insert a key-value pair into the store, but only if the key does not already exist.